-Receiving AHCCCS Medical Assistance when aged out of care:
+Receiving Medicaid when aged out of care:

-AHCCCS Medical Assistance information is accessed automatically and other proof should not be needed.
-However, if the proof is not found automatically and the customer says that he or she was covered, or there is other evidence in the file that the person had AHCCCS, the issue is elevated to AHCCCS for research.
+AHCCCS Medical Assistance information is accessed automatically, and other proof should not be needed.
+However, if proof is not found and the customer says that he or she was covered by Medicaid, or there is other evidence in the file that the person had Medicaid, the issue is elevated to AHCCCS for research.